-Chipmunks can breed twice a year, having an average of five babies each time, and the youngsters are considered adult when they are just 9 months old, so it wouldn’t have been long before there was quite a thriving colony.
+Chipmunks can breed twice a year.
+They have an average of five young each time.
+And the youngsters are considered adult when they are just 9 months old.
+So it wouldn’t have been long before there was quite a thriving colony.

 The same scientists who counted them also researched if they are doing any harm to native plants or animals.
 Despite numbers of certain bird species decreasing since the 1960s, the scientists found no evidence to suggest that these little furry balls were to blame.

 One of the most appealing characteristics of the Siberian Chipmunk is its fearlessness.
 Whereas most wild animals disappear into the undergrowth, these little animals appear totally unafraid of passing walkers, and will often approach quite closely, as if they are watching us.

 So, kids, why not get out your phone and take their photo?
 If you sit very still on a log, they will approach quite closely.
 You could even take some peanuts to attract them closer to your camera.

 Send me your best photos and I will happily publish them here